Anomalous Transport from Kubo Formulae: Weyl fermions

 where $(\sigma_V)_a$ is given by eq.~(\ref{eq:vorticalconductivity}).
 Although these coefficients are equal, they describe different transport phenomena.
 Whereas~$(\sigma_B^{\epsilon})_a$ describes the generation of an energy flux due to an external magnetic field~$\vec{B}_a$, $(\sigma_V)_a$ describes the generation of the current~$\vec{J}_a$ due to an external field that sources the energy-momentum tensor~$T^{0i}$.

 Finally the chiral vortical conductivity for the energy flux, $\sigma_V^{\epsilon}$, follows from the correlation function of two energy momentum tensors.
+In this case there is a contribution corresponding to the seagull diagram, which leads to the term

-There are three contributions out of the four possible terms.
+This was computed in~\cite{Manes:2012hf}.
+In the computation of the Green function for the chiral vortical conductivity of energy flux there are three contributions out of the four possible terms.
 One of these terms involves a sum over fermionic Matsubara frequencies of the form

 where $\cal F$ corresponds to the ultraviolet divergent vacuum contribution which we choose to remove.
 The zero frequency, zero momentum, limit of the chiral vortical conductivity for the energy flux writes